RedisLabs/redislabs-docs/content/rv/concepts/data-persistence.md

 alwaysopen: false
 categories: ["RV"]
 ---
-Redis Enterprise VPC supports persisting your data to disk on a per-database basis and in multiple ways.
-Unlike a few cloud provider's Redis offerings, Redis Enterprise VPC has two options for persistence, Append Only File (AOF) and Snapshot (RDB), and in addition, data-persistence is always performed over a persistent storage that is attached to the cloud instance (e.g. AWS EBS).
+Redis Cloud Pro supports persisting your data to disk on a per-database basis and in multiple ways.
+Unlike a few cloud provider's Redis offerings, Redis Cloud Pro has two options for persistence, Append Only File (AOF) and Snapshot (RDB), and in addition, data-persistence is always performed over a persistent storage that is attached to the cloud instance (e.g. AWS EBS).
 This makes sure that there is no data lost